About Robin Nuttall

 I was one of those horse-crazy girls growing up.
-In my case, I was lucky to have indulgent parents, and ended up attending William Woods University in Fulton, MO to study Equestrian Science.
-I eventually ended up switching to an equally practical (har) major in art and amazingly enough did work as a graphic designer for many years.
+In my case, I attended William Woods University in Fulton, MO to study Equestrian Science, somehow thinking that was a smart idea.
+I eventually ended up switching to an equally practical (ahem) major in art and amazingly enough did work as a graphic designer for many years.

 I bought my first Doberman before I graduated in 1982.
 I got lucky and the first dog training class I ever signed up for was taught by a man who showed his own dobermans in conformation and obedience.
 I ended up putting my first obedience title ever on a dog in 1984.
 Mentored first by the Doberman trainer then later by a local show-breeder of springer spaniels, I ventured into the dog sport world.

 I have been Club President, Vice President, and Board Member for the Show Me Agility Club of Central MO and Show Me Canines UKC club in Columbia, MO, and was Agility Chair for our AKC Agility Trials for seven years.
-I am a former member of the Doberman Pinscher Club of America and a current member of the United Doberman Club and the Miniature Pinscher Club of America.
-I was co-originator of the Longevity Program for the DPCA along with Vic Monteleon.
+I am a former member of the Doberman Pinscher Club of America, the United Doberman Club, and the Miniature Pinscher Club of America.
+I was co-founder of the Longevity Program for the DPCA along with Vic Monteleon.
+I worked as a freelance graphic designer for the OFA for many years, designing their website and the iconic submission forms for hips, elbows, eyes and much more.

 In 2006 I was given my first Min Pin by noted breeders Pam Campbell Dziuk and Eddie Dziuk.
 That dog was Zipper, the dog who inspired Barn Hunt.

-I also involved competitors from the start and consider competitor and judge input extremely important as we all work together to move Barn Hunt into the future as a healthy, fun, economical, thriving sport.
+I also involved competitors from the start and consider competitor, club, and judge input extremely important as we all work together to move Barn Hunt into the future as a healthy, fun, economical, thriving sport.